morshedimran/pio-setup/ansible手順書.md

   * `/[group name].yml`	   :		Retrieve the variable of each group, which will be executed by task yml
   * `/ansible.cfg`         :		Described required Settings for execution.
 Modification is not required
   * `/static_inventory/`   :		This folder contains all the essential information of different environments
-  * `★/hosts`	          :     	Setup for each host (IP address, FQDN, group, User name, Private Key, etc.)
+  * `※★/hosts`	          :     	Setup for each host (IP address, FQDN, group, User name, Private Key, etc.)
   * `/group_vars/`	   :		Folder to organize files in order to perform various customization or tuning
-  * `★/[group name].yml`  :		Collections of value for each group, which requires to customize/tuning the settings
+  * `※★[group name].yml`  :		Collections of value for each group, which requires to customize/tuning the settings
   * `/resource/`			Folder to organize files (Modification is not required) those are necessary in task
   *  `/[groue name]/`			Store the resources of each group
   *  `/tasks/`				Folder to organize task